shukohChin/datasciencecoursera/get_clean_data/README.md

 unzip("getdata_project_data")
 ```

-2. Call run_analysis() in the R console or Rstudio.
+2. Call RunAnalysis() in the R console or Rstudio.
 Then the tidy data file(tidyData.txt) will be created in your working directory.